A tug-of-war between stretching and bending in living cell sheets: Discussion

 Overall, our results suggest that unlike in the case of passive slender elastic objects where the transition from bending to stretching happens through a sharp transition when the loading is changed, the presence of a spontaneous curvature scaling with the inverse of the film thickness leads to a competition between stretching and bending that is continuously affected by an external loading.
 Such competition may be crucial to understand some three-dimensional mechanical events that happen during morphogenesis such as the formation of folds and invaginations for instance during gastrulation; or the fracture of an epithelium which happens during the \emph{Drosophila} leg disc eversion \cite{Fouchard806455}.

 One interesting follow-up of this work would be to solve the full mechanical problem with the new assumption of a small spontaneous curvature scaling like the inverse of the film thickness formulated above instead of using an ansatz for the deformation.
 By doing so, one would be able to find the real equilibrium shape of the tissue margin (i.e. not approximating it by an arc of circle) which will be characteristic of the competition between stretching and bending.
+Other non-linear effects could also be investigated in this way such as necking under tension or wrinkling \cite{nelson2016buckling} .
 A more fundamental perspective that is suggested by our results is to rigorously develop a theory for elastic plates with a spontaneous curvature that scales with the inverse of the thickness instead of postulating the NEP type energy \eqref{e:elastic_energy} used in this work.
 This may generalize the framework developed \cite{lewicka2010foppl} that assumes a finite spontaneous curvature.

+Another important generalization of this work would be to account for cell-cell rearrangements that are known to happen over a long timescale during many developmental processes \cite{wyatt2016question}, such as convergence and extension \cite{munro2002polarized}.
+This would require to specify in a self-consistent way the time evolution of the target metric controlled by $E_a$ and $K_a$ as is done for instance in the framework of morpho-elasticity \cite{goriely2017mathematics}.
+However, in the experiments presented here, cell-cell rearrangements have been shown to be negligible over hour long time-scales \cite{wyatt2015emergence}.

 \acknowledgments{ P.R. acknowledges support from a CNRS-Momentum grant.
 J.F. and P.R. were funded by BBSRC grant (BB/M003280 and BB/M002578) to G.C. and A.K.
-J.F, T.W. and G.C.were supported by a consolidator grant from the European Research Council to G.C (MolCellTissMech, agreement 647186).}
+J.F, T.W., N.K. and G.C.were supported by a consolidator grant from the European Research Council to G.C. ( MolCellTissMech, agreement 647186).
+T.W. and N.K. were funded by the UCL Graduate School and the EPSRC funded doctoral training programme CoMPLEX.
+N.K. was also in receipt of a UCL Overseas Research Scholarship.}